Piecewise Strong Convexity of Neural Networks: Theoretical Results

 where $\lambda >0$, and $||W||$ is the standard Euclidean norm of the weights.
 We will start by writing $y(a,W)$ as a matrix product.
 Define $S_i: \RR^{n_0} \times \RR^m \rightarrow \RR^{n_i,n_i}$ by

 where $h_i:\RR^{n_i} \rightarrow \RR^{n_i}$ is given by

-where $1_{x_i>0}$ is the indicator function of the positive reals, equal to $1$ if the argument is positive, and zero otherwise.
+where $1_{x_i>0}$ is the indicator function of the positive real numbers, equal to $1$ if the argument is positive, and zero otherwise.
 We will call the $S_i$ matrices the ``switches'' of the network.
 It is clear that